kiba/Writings/for_science/chp20_team_rwby.md

 "In that case," Archer said.
 "You're free to eat the non-raw portion of it.
 Sasaki cooked all this.
 You should thank her."

 "Thank you," the girls said collectively as they all grabbed a few bites.

+"I didn't know that you were going to invites your friends," Archer said.

+"I didn't...exactly," Blake admitted.
+Her bows twitched, which raised Archer's eyebrows in response.

+"We were following her because we don't know what's she up to and wouldn't tell us," Ruby volunteered before the engineer can think further.

+"Hiding why just make it a bigger juicier mystery," Yang concurred.

+"I was dragged along," Weiss excused herself.

+"Nuh-huh, you wanted to find out as well," Ruby accused.

+"Did not!"

+"Uh-huh."

+"Girls!
+Why don't you introduce yourselves?"
+Archer interrupted.
+"Over a cup of tea?"

+***

+Ruby Rose introduced herself first, though rather shyly.
+Weiss tried to sell Dust right after she repeated a rehearsed performance.
+Yang, was well, herself.
+Blake, well, she told them the most bland story she could.

+"I see.
+So you all attended a military academy where you learned how to fight monsters as part of team RWBY.
+Sounds like a fantasy story."